ofey404/Application/handout/PS/subversions/Stanford/1-why-stanford.md

 - I need more soft skill to make my innovation come true.

 Stanford's focus on pervasive computing strategy, and vast resources on social science and art would help me.

+Stanford produce considerable public goods:
+- MOOC I take during the pedemic: CS 144
+- The open science movement accelerated dissemination of knowledge.
+- The stanford doggo robot.

+I planed a detailed roadmap for my study, if I have the honor to be accepted.
+I would take a dual path, primary IMA and secondary HCI.
+I would waive CS 145 and 147, since I have prior experience and courses on database, and I would toughen my knowledge with materials about those two lessons on the web.
+In my major IMA I would choose CS 245, 346 to form solid understanding of cutting edge data managing systems.
+CS 249 and 240 to build up my general programming skill.
+I would also waive CS 147 in HCI, in order to take ARTSTUDI179 Digital Art I. Finally I would finish my version control system as a capstone project in CS 395 - Independent Database Project.

 I am not Athena.
 I don't born full-grown.
 I was even a late starter.
 But I believe I would be somebody, early or late.
 I would be an indie hacker, finally an open-source leader or something like that.
 It's a loss if you don't take me into serious consideration.